-This Base Prospectus (as supplemented as at the relevant time, if applicable) is valid for 12 months from its date in relation to Bonds which are to be admitted to trading on a regulated market in the European Economic Area (the "EEA") and/or offered to the public in the EEA other than in circumstances where any exemption is available under Article 1(4) and/or 3(2) of the Prospectus Regulation.
-The obligation to supplement this Base Prospectus in the event of a significant new factor, material mistake or material inaccuracy does not apply when this Base Prospectus is no longer valid.
+This Prospectus (as supplemented as at the relevant time, if applicable) is valid for 12 months from its date in relation to Bonds which are to be admitted to trading on a regulated market in the UK and/or offered to the public in the UK other than in circumstances where any exemption is available under Article 1(4) and/or 3(2) of the UK Prospectus Regulation.
+The obligation to supplement this Prospectus in the event of a significant new factor, material mistake or material inaccuracy does not apply when this Prospectus is no longer valid.

-Each of the Issuer and the other Obligors accepts responsibility for the information contained in this Base Prospectus and the Final Terms or Drawdown Prospectus, as the case may be, for each Tranche of Bonds (as defined below) issued under the Programme.
-To the best of the knowledge of the Issuer and each of the other Obligors the information contained in this Base Prospectus is in accordance with the facts and this Base Prospectus makes no omission likely to affect its import.
+Each of the Issuer and the other Obligors accepts responsibility for the information contained in this Prospectus and the Final Terms or Drawdown Prospectus, as the case may be, for each Tranche of Bonds (as defined below) issued under the Programme.
+To the best of the knowledge of the Issuer and each of the other Obligors the information contained in this Prospectus is in accordance with the facts and this Prospectus makes no omission likely to affect its import.